 In the last 12 months we have seen a sharp increase in customers wanting to purchase sensors that can be integrated into smart city networks.
 Smart cities represent a fantastic opportunity to increase the density of air quality sensing which in turn increases the relevance of air quality information to communities and the individuals within them – we’re all in favour of that.

-Our concern is that most of the implementation of air quality sensing in smart cities is being done poorly and this will have a knock on effect to the development of successful projects.
+Our concern is that most of the implementation of smart cities air quality monitoring is being done poorly and this will have a knock on effect to the development of successful projects.

 WHAT IS A SMART CITY?